 After years of clean, even barren modernism, the playful geometric layers and patterns were a refreshing shock to the palette.
 Akin to walking around a colorful, bustling new city after being in a stark and style-less airplane for hours on end.

-Postmodern Pastels in Your Home
+Postmodern Pastels in Your Home Design

-Some of our favorite interpretations, however, mix just one or two elements that are decidedly from this era into a lively modern design scheme.
+Some of our favorite interpretations, however, mix just one or two elements that are decidedly from the postmodern interior design era into a lively modern design scheme.
 Coming home to your own unique haven can be just as refreshing as that escape to an energetic city.
 So often, our clients tell us, “I don’t feel the same pull to book vacations anymore because I love spending time at my own home now.”
 We’re not saying you’ll lose your love of travel, but you’ll bring home that confident feeling of being your full self, deeply fulfilled.
 Surrounded by your favorite collections, and greeted by a soft yet striking palette, you feel revitalized.

 Bold touches like this wall pattern (a nod to Art Deco, a complex and refined style that preceded the modern era), the Memphis sofa, or the striking art make this room tasteful and unique.
 When we design your Pacific Northwest retreat, we love to tailor your surroundings to match your personal palette with finesse and cohesion.